 17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

-In verses 17 and 18, Paul shares how his faith enabled him to endure suffering in ministry.
+In verses 17 and 18, Paul shared how his faith enabled him to endure suffering in ministry.
 These verses present five contrasts of current experiences with the eternal viewpoint:

-The “for” here explains the paradox of the outer man perishing and the inward man renewed of the previous verse.
+The “for” here explains the paradox in the previous verse of the outer man perishing and the inward man being renewed.

 our light affliction,